Your Last Paycheck

 At the same time, there is another pressure that receives far less attention but is just as destabilizing.
 Millions of households are quietly living with negative personal cash flow.
 Expenses exceed income, sometimes by only a small amount each month, but over time that imbalance steadily drains savings and erodes any sense of safety.
 Even people with solid salaries and outward stability are feeling this strain, often in silence.

 Your Last Paycheck™ was written for people living at the intersection of these realities.
+If you or someone you care about is living inside any of those numbers, this book was written specifically for that moment.

 Job loss isn’t just losing a paycheck.
 It’s losing a rhythm, a role, a sense of identity — and, too often, a sense of safety.